LesleyLai/blog/contents/blog/moocs/en.md

   - personal
 ---

-My journey of learning from online courses probably start from 2013, and over the years I took a lot of them, abandoning even more along the way.
+My journey of learning from online courses started from 2013, and over the years I took a lot of them, abandoning even more along the way.
 Nevertheless, I've found online courses to be far more accommodating for self-study compared to traditional books.

 In this post, I've compiled a list of courses that I found memorable, enjoyable, and, in retrospection, actually convey high-quality information.
 While the selection is undoubtedly biased towards my personal interests, I hope you find them useful as well.

-Do note that some courses that I recommended below are not [MOOCs](https://en.wikipedia.org/wiki/Massive_open_online_course), but instead university courses that happened to have lecture recordings, assignments, and other course material freely available from past offerings.
+Do note that some courses that I recommend below are not [MOOCs](https://en.wikipedia.org/wiki/Massive_open_online_course), but instead university courses that happened to have lecture recordings, assignments, and other course material freely available from past offerings.
 As a result, you may need to do some extra digging to locate the course material.

 ## Meta-Learning